Personal Injury Attorney Tampa Bay

 - Video surveillance footage

-Our personal injury lawyers can help you gather and preserve this evidence while it is still available.
+Our Tampa Bay personal injury lawyers can help you gather and preserve this evidence while it is still available.
 However, you should keep in mind that time is of the essence when filing an injury claim.

 The Statute of Limitations in Florida

 The statute of limitations is the timeframe within which a personal injury lawsuit may be filed.
-In Florida, it’s four years from the date of your accident or discovery of an illness caused by negligence.
+In Florida, it’s two years from the date of your accident or discovery of an illness caused by negligence.

 If you fail to file your case before this period expires, then you lose all legal rights to pursue compensation for any damages that result from it.